skylerl2/skylerl2.github.io/_posts/2018-10-15-Project Luther.md

 # Project Luther Retrospective

+See [here](https://github.com/skylerl2/skylerl2.github.io/tree/master/project_2) for project files.

-Our second project at Metis, Project Luther, provided us with several challenges:
+My second project at Metis, Project Luther, provided me with several challenges:

 1. Create an interesting and motivating project idea.
 2. Collect data from the internet using web scraping tools (BeautifulSoup or Selenium).